damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

  <details>
   <summary>Click to see the guideline!</summary>

-  - **Definition:** *Manufacturing sequences refer to step-by-step machining and manufacturing processes in a target-oriented arrangement to enable highly efficient manufacturing.*
+  - **Definition:** *Manufacturing sequences refer to step-by-step machining and manufacturing processes in a target-oriented arrangement to enable manufacturing.*

 ```
 What does include the documentation of manufacturing sequences and instructions?